 About OB/GYN - Oswego

-Whether you are adding to your family or need exceptional gynecologic care, you’ll find the health care you’ve been looking for at our Oswego location with Rochelle Wilburn, MD.
-Dr. Wilburn strives to provide a stress-free atmosphere for her patients and enjoys the variety of medical concerns that caring for women of all ages brings.
+Whether you are adding to your family or need exceptional gynecologic care, you’ll find the health care you’ve been looking for at our Oswego location.
+We provide comprehensive care for women of all ages.

 We provide a broad range of services to meet the needs of women of all ages.